andrewjw/site/_posts/2011-11-11-iphone-on-holiday.md

 Unfortunately I can't afford a [Foley](http://en.wikipedia.org/wiki/Foley_(filmmaking)) artist so the wind noise remains on the final version.

-To edit my travelogue there was really only one option, <a href="http://itunes.apple.com/gb/app/imovie/id377298193?mt=8">iMovie</a>.
+To edit my travelogue there was really only one option, [iMovie](http://itunes.apple.com/gb/app/imovie/id377298193?mt=8).
 As iMovie runs on the iPhone you don't need to move your video files and get start editing straightaway.
 Each evening in our hotel room I could review the footage and start the editing process.